JuliaDataScience/JuliaDataScience/contents/data_vis_makie_layouts.md

 The `Colorbar` is located in the third column and expands from row 1 up to row 2.

 The next case uses the so called `Mixed()` **alignmode**, which is especially useful when dealing with large empty spaces between `Axis` due to long ticks.
-Also, the `Dates.jl` packages will be needed it for this example.
+Also, the `Dates` module from Julia's standard library will be needed it for this example.

 ```
 using Dates